IsaacG/Advent-of-Code/2023/notes.md

 This managed to work with the example input but not my real input.
 That cost me at least 5 minutes.

+# Day 04

+Relatively straight forward day.
+Part two took a bit of squinting to understand what was being asked but the example helped.

+# Day 05